 How can loupe quality be compared?

-By looking at miniature writing (eg on a bank note) just looking through one loupe with one eye and then comparing the alternative loupes.
+By looking at minute writing (eg on a bank note) just looking through one loupe with one eye and then comparing the alternative loupes.

 What working distance is best?